 - 2 lbs Brussels sprouts, trimmed and separated by layer

 - 1 jalapeño, halved and thinly sliced, seeds removed

 - 4 corn tortillas

 - olive oil spray

 - Preheat air fryer to 400°F.

 - When ready, add half of the Brussels sprouts and jalapeño to the air fryer.
-Spray with olive oil and salt to taste.
-Fry for 15 minutes, removing bin every 5 minutes to shake Brussels.
-Do this in two batches so as not to crowd the air fryer.
+Spray with olive oil and a pinch of salt.
+Air fry for 15 minutes, removing bin every 5 minutes to shake Brussels.
+Repeat this step with the remaining Brussels sprouts and jalapeño, so as not to overcrowd the air fryer.

 - To make the sauce, add balsamic and honey to a small bowl and stir until thoroughly combined.

 - Heat tortillas according to package instructions, if desired.

 - Add the air-fried Brussels, jalapeños, and shallots to a medium-sized bowl.
 Pour sauce over Brussels mixture and toss until well-coated.